ChrisReid27/applied-ai-system-project/README.md

 ## Original Project Summary

 The original project was a music recommender simulation that ranks songs based on a user's taste profile.
 It scored songs using genre, mood, energy, tempo, valence, danceability, and acousticness.
-It used weighted similarity, then returned the top recommendations with score explanations so the ranking wass easy to understand.
+It used weighted similarity, then returned the top recommendations with score explanations so the ranking was easy to understand.
 There were tests for multiple user profiles, including conflicting and edge-case preferences, to check where the recommender worked well and where biases appeared.

 ---